JCPME/FORCE/README.md

 conda activate dl
 ```

-3: Download the dataset:\
+3: Download the dataset:\\
-  Download the dataset from (https://polybox.ethz.ch/index.php/s/VKQ8ELVzIfgBkP8) amd put it in the data folder.\
+  Download the dataset from (https://polybox.ethz.ch/index.php/s/VKQ8ELVzIfgBkP8) and put it in the data folder.\
   The password for the polybox is in the paper.

 4: Run the scripts